What’s the Difference Between a Burr Grinder and Blade Grinder?

 A blade grinder is what my mother was using all those years ago, with a blade in the center of the grinder that looks like a propeller, similar to a blender blade.

 A burr grinder, however, is exactly what you would find in a vintage manual coffee grinder at an estate sale or your grandmother’s house.
 It is made up of two revolving abrasive surfaces (called burrs), in between which the coffee is ground, a few beans at a time.

-The reason that coffee aficionados tend to choose burr grinders over blade is that the beans are ground in a uniform size, and you have more control over your grind than you do with a blade.
+The reason that coffee aficionados tend to choose burr grinders over blade is that the beans are ground in a uniform size, giving you more control over the grind than you do with a blade.
 A uniform ground is much harder to do in a blade grinder, especially if you are trying to do a coarser ground, which is why burr grinders are wholeheartedly recommended for anyone doing French press or pour overs.

 So what kind of grinder should you get?

 Ultimately this question is up to you.
-Blade grinders are a more inexpensive option than burr grinders, but you'll find that the craft coffee crowd will almost hands down encourage you to go burr.
+Blade grinders are a more inexpensive option than burr grinders, but you’ll find that the craft-coffee crowd will almost always encourage you to go burr.

 If you are using a blade grinder, to get the most uniform ground, you want to grind your coffee in spurts.
 Pulse your coffee as opposed to just grinding in one go.